UoB-COMSM0110/2024-group-8/README.md

 Moreover, **designing different types of enemies** was another challenging task to think about.
 We aimed to avoid repetitive enemy encounters throughout the game, as we believed it would lessen player engagement.
 We thought about a variety of enemy characters, each requiring distinct towers for defeat.
 In our design approach, we aimed to offer players a wide range of enemies throughout their gaming experience.
 This not only kept the gameplay fresh but also encouraged players to use their money wisely and strategize continuously so they could defeat the strongest enemies.

-Another important aspect of our game was the **visual and auditory elements** around it.
+Another important aspect of our game was the **visual and auditory elements** of it.
 We recognized the critical role these elements play in immersing players in the gaming experience.
 With the goal of designing a visually aesthetic and captivating map, we spent considerable time designing organ maps and their corresponding paths for the germs, programming the placement parameters for towers (and making sure it was clear and easy to understand), and designing map-specific introduction and tutorial screens to guide players through the game mechanics.
 Furthermore, as the game progressed in development, we decided to add auditory elements to enrich the player’s experience.
 We strategically incorporated sound effects to evoke feelings of achievement, such as the sound of a germ being defeated or the satisfying ring when purchasing a tower.
 These auditory cues were instrumental in heightening player engagement and cultivating a sense of accomplishment throughout the game.

 # Evaluation